google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/introducing_ar_vr/content.md

 </figure>

 Text is an integral part of these experiences.
-During the initial years of AR/VR, creators did their best to use as little text as possible, due to the challenge of ensuring readability at the resolution and processing power of early devices.
+During the initial years of AR/VR, creators did their best to use as little text as possible, due to the challenge of ensuring [readability](/glossary/readability) at the resolution and processing power of early devices.
 However, the complexity of information in immersive experiences is growing, and the need for text is rising with it.

 ## A new design space for text

 How is text in AR/VR different to text in any other digital experience?
 In printed media, we have full control over the surfaces where our text is being read.
-On the web, we have learned to work within the constraints of responsive surfaces.
-Now with AR, we will have to design text that is readable and legible in countless scenarios (see [“Spatial classification of typography in AR/VR”](spatial_classification_of_typography_in_ar_vr)).
+On the web, we’ve learned to work within the constraints of responsive surfaces.
+Now, with AR/VR, we have to design text that is readable and legible in countless scenarios (see [“Spatial classification of typography in AR/VR”](spatial_classification_of_typography_in_ar_vr)).
 One of the biggest challenges is unpredictable backgrounds: We might read the text using AR glasses while sitting in front of a blank wall, or in a busy cafe with people moving around.
 If the letterforms cannot stand out against the background, we won’t be able to read them.

 As we traverse through these new mediums, we’re no longer just thinking about size (height and width) but also depth—where in the three-dimensional world does our text live?
 But that doesn't mean adding depth to our text solves our problems.
-Instead, it brings up numerous readability and legibility issues (we discuss these in detail in the next article).
+Instead, it brings up numerous readability and [legibility](/glossary/legibility) issues (we discuss these in detail in the next article, [“Designing for AR/VR”](/lesson/designing_for_ar_vr)).

 There are additional technical challenges, like halation (excess glow around the text), limited resolution, distortion, chromatic aberration, vibrating text, etc. The list of challenges doesn’t end here: If the reader is moving, the text is also moving; and then the text could be viewed at an angle.
 Learn more in our article, [“Technical challenges for typography in AR/VR.”](/lesson/technical_challenges_for_typography_in_ar_vr)